 Large scale action resumed on the 12th when 15th AF sent 449 bombers and 114 escorts to rail yards and bridges across Southern France.
 The Gruppe responded with 32 sorties in two operations.

-Over the Miramas marshalling yard, three supposed Fw 190s made a pass from 6 o’clock high at the 459th BG but were driven off by the escort.
+Over the Miramas marshalling yard (where 200 waggons were destroyed, a 600 m gap was blown in the line to Arles and a sulphuric acid plant put out of action), three supposed Fw 190s made a pass from 6 o’clock high at the 459th BG but were driven off by the escort.
 The major effort by the German fighters was against the formation raiding the yards at Nîmes.
 According to MASAF (Mediterranean Allied Strategic Air Force):

 "464 BG was attacked by 16/20 Me 109s and Fw 190s.
 Some attacked four abreast and others line astern but were not aggressive.
 465 BG was attacked by 15/20 very aggressive Me 109s and Fw 190s, their attacks were varied but were mainly from 10 to 11 o’clock and 5 to 7 o’clock high.
 461 BG was attacked by 20 aggressive Me 109s near the target area.
 Other Groups in target area by 2/4 … some of which were aggressive.
 The above encounters were from just prior to IP [initial point] until after the target.
 The 332 FG followed 6 Me 109s that dove through a bomber formation, to the deck.
 1 Me 109 was chased into the ground."

 There is clearly an element of double- or triple-counting here, making the German fighters appear far more numerous than they actually were.
 That being the case, attackers who seemed "not aggressive" to one Bomb Group were quite possibly the same ones judged "very aggressive" by the next.
 According to 461st BG's report of its Mission #60: